 Pediatric Resource Management

-Pediatric Resource Management provides FREE individualized, client & family-centered, case management services to residents of Washington State, 18 years and younger.
+Pediatric Resource Management provides FREE individualized, client & family-centered, resource management services to residents of Washington State, 18 years and younger.
 Through multi-facet levels of support, we work alongside our clients, families, communities, schools, and medical team to meet the individual’s specific needs.
 We are passionate about providing family support to caregivers and recognize that through enhancing caregiving capabilities and working to decrease burnout, pediatric clients experience greater success in their schools and their communities.

 Pediatric Resource Managers develop short and long-term intervention strategies to support survivors of Brain Injury and their families with reintegration into their homes, schools, and communities.